Wonders of Sicily - Easter Program

 Pre/Post-Tour Options

-• While we are not offering extension trips ourselves, we recommend arriving a day early to Siricusa (airport transfers provided).
-After the tour, if you would like to continue independent travel, we recommend staying two more nights in nearby Catania, which is a fascinating city that we will not have time to explore on our main itinerary.
-Spending extra days in Rome/Florence/Milan is also a great choice!
+- While we are not offering extension trips ourselves, we recommend arriving a day early to Catania (airport transfers provided).
+After the tour, if you would like to continue independent travel, we recommend staying extra days in Rome or elsewhere in Italy.

 Included:

-• Water on the bus, snacks (we pamper our guests!)
+- Water and snacks on the bus (we pamper our guests!)

 Not Included: